denissimon/SwiftEvents/README.md

 - [x] Built-in solution for preventing retain cycles (no need to specify `[weak self]`!), in order to **always be protected** from memory leaks

-- [x] Cancelable subscriptions: automatic removal of listeners when they are deallocated, so you don't need to explicitly manage this
+- [x] Cancelable subscriptions: automatic removal of subscribers when they are deallocated, so you don't need to explicitly manage this

-- [ ] Thread-safety: listeners can be registered on a different thread than notifications are sent on
+- [ ] Thread-safety: subscribers can be registered on a different thread than notifications are sent on

 - [ ] Delayed and one-time sending notifications